Speaking and Listening

 Level: Beginner at a private English school in Iran

-Listening focus: It is important to know how to create past tense questions not only in class, but also in the community
+Listening focus: It is important to know how to create past tense

 Time: 2 hours